The average cost of a gazebo is $5,088

 Cedar: This expensive wood costs $6,000 to $7,000, increases durability, and features an aroma pleasant to many outdoor enthusiasts.

-Sourcing metal for a gazebo costs $3,000 to $8,500, depending on the type of metal chosen.
+Sourcing metal for a gazebo costs $3,000 to $8,500, depending on the type of metal selected.

 Brick gazebos cost $4,000 to $7,500 and offer serious benefits compared to other materials.
-Brick is exceptionally durable and retains heat, making it a great choice for cold climates.
+Brick is exceptionally durable and retains heat, making it an excellent choice for cold climates.
 Brick is available in various hues and requires little maintenance.
 However, brick gazebos may struggle in earthquake-prone regions, as seismic events can cause the mortar to crack and crumble.

 Building a vinyl gazebo costs $2,000 to $3,500 and offers increased versatility, as vinyl can mimic the look of wood, brick, and metal.
-Vinyl requires little maintenance but is susceptible to mold growth over time.
+Vinyl requires minor maintenance but is susceptible to mold growth over time.
 Vinyl gazebos perform well in hot temperatures and naturally resist pests and corrosion.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.